uhm-coe/limit-revision-publishing/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Fix for PHP error on ACF Field Groups screen.

 = 1.1.2 =
 * Add filter for Pending Revision to All Posts/Pages screen.
 * Fix for sorting by Pending Revision in All Posts/Pages screen.